 - Restroom: Touch bathroom door handles with a tissue (use a new one each time).

-- Commuting: Wash your hands when you arrive at office or back home from commuting, even if you touched everything with a tissue.
+- Commuting: Wash your hands when you arrive at the office or back home from commuting, even if you touch everything with a tissue.

-- Briefcase or backpack: It won’t get dirty in the car, but if you commute and carry a briefcase or backpack, wipe it down on arrival to office and when home again.
+- Briefcase or backpack: It won’t get dirty in the car, but if you commute and carry a briefcase or backpack, wipe it down on arrival at the office and when home again.